jina-ai/jina/docs/chapters/flow/index.md

 }
 ```

-In the above we can see `"op_name"`.
-As the comment suggests, this is the name of the operator that has performed the sorting.
-Based on this, the `"value"` field is either a *distance* ("smaller is better"), or a *similarity* ("higher is better").
+Notice the field `op_name` in the above.
+As the comment suggests, this is the name of the operator that has performed the sorting (e.g. `NumpyIndexer`, or `MinRanker`).
+Based on this, the `value` field is either of type "smaller is better" or of type "larger is better".

 **Conclusion**: When sorting results, make sure you check the `document.score.op_name` in order to understand the direction of the score.